lazymutt/lazymutt/README.md

 ## My name is Todd McDaniel 👋

-### I'm looking for work in Python or Mac administration in central California
+### I'm looking for work in Python or Mac administration in northern California

 <!--
 **lazymutt/lazymutt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.